Physical Therapist Assistant

 - Administer and provide complex and comprehensive care under the direction and supervision of a licensed Physical Therapist in a variety of settings.

-- Establish and maintain culturally-competent and age-appropriate relationships with patients, families and their significant others.
+- Establish and maintain culturally-competent and age-appropriate relationships with patients, families, their significant others, and/or caregivers.

 - Participate in teaching and support of patients, families and other health care providers.